Raidriar796/Resonite-On-Steam-Deck/README.md

 - Ambient Occlusion (AO) Intensity (Synced) - 0%
 - Screen Space Reflections (Synced) - Off
 - Antialiasing (AA) (Synced)- SMAA

+*Graphics < Gaussian Splat Rendering Quality*
+- Sorting Mega-operations per camera - 1.00
+  - Gaussian Splats are incredibly GPU bound and will bring the deck to a crawl, you practically have to set this as low as possible to prevent Resonite from becoming unusable while one is active.

 *Network < Asset Gathering*
 - Maximum number of concurrent asset transfers (Synced) - 2